 |Wood End, MA|

 Description: Were it not for the danger of shipwreck, probably few, if any, lighthouses would have been constructed.
-Thus, it is not surprising that the November 1871 sinking of the William H Atwood schooner from Wellfleet contributed to the erection of a lighthouse at Wood End, the southernmost point on the sandy hook that forms Provincetown Harbor.
+Thus, it is not surprising that the November 1871 sinking of the schooner William H. Atwood with the loss of all aboard contributed to the erection of a lighthouse at Wood End, the southernmost point on the sandy hook that forms Provincetown Harbor.

 A white, pyramidal day beacon constructed there in 1864 helped mariners but certainly did not bring an end to wrecks in the area.

 Around 3:30 p.m. on December 17, 1927, Provincetown Harbor’s most tragic maritime disaster occurred—one that nearby Wood End Lighthouse could not prevent.
 The U.S. Navy destroyer Paulding, on loan to the Coast Guard to help search for Prohibition booze runners, was unaware that the submarine S-4 was on maneuvers off the cape, when it rammed the surfacing S-4 and tore holes in its starboard side.
 The forty men aboard the sub were thrown about by the impact but scrambled to reach watertight compartments as the submarine quickly settled to the bottom in 110 feet of water.
 The thirty-four men in the aft part of the submarine soon succumbed to a combination of chlorine gas and a lack of oxygen, but six men in a forward torpedo room patiently waited for rescue in the cold, dark sub.